epogrebnyak/lamr/README.md

 ### P3.
 Advanced Python.

-> Inspired by Hypermodern Project Packaging by Claudio Jolowicz and 'Beyond PEP8' by Raymond Herringer.
+> Inspired by 'Hypermodern Project Packaging' by Claudio Jolowicz and 'Beyond PEP8' by Raymond Herringer.

-Installing Python locally – Package managers and virtual environments – Project packaging and utilities – Testing and continious integration (CI) – Code refactoring – Battle-tested and trending Python libraries – Advanced language features (ABC, async/await, regex).
+Installing Python locally – Package managers and virtual environments – Project packaging and utilities – Testing and continious integration (CI) – Code quality and refactoring – Battle-tested and trending libraries – Contributing to open-source projects – Enhancements in Python since 3.6 – Overview of metaprogramming/ABC, async/await, and performance tuning.

+### Glossary

+**MWE.** Minimal, workable example.
+A lost art of asking questions with and about code with just enough specific information. [[link](https://stackoverflow.com/help/minimal-reproducible-example)]